giongto35/cloud-morph/README.md

 ## Introduction

 CloudMorph is a decentralized cloud gaming/ cloud application service.
-It
+It offers

-CloudMorph is a concise technical stack to run your own cloud gaming/ cloud application service.
-It follows the idea of Cloud Gaming: application is run on remote server, screen and user input are streamed back and forth between clients and server.
+1. a concise technical stack to **develop**/**deploy** your own cloud gaming/ cloud application service.
+It enables all
+2. It follows the idea of Cloud Gaming: application is run on remote server, screen and user input are streamed back and forth between clients and server in optimal way.
+3. A Mesh network: There are cloudapp providers and

+## Usecases

+- Open Source: Want to play with technology, try to setup a cloud gaming service on your own.
+- Hosting Cloud gaming: The
+- Hosting Collaborative Gaming: Ex.
+Twitch play pokemon, or http://clouddiablo.com/
+- Playable Teaser: Web is the most accessible.
+Providers can put their apps into the discovery, so anyone can give first try directly.
+- Plugable Cloud gaming module: it doesn't need to be a standalone website, which a

+## User Experience Goal:
+- One line deployment for provider
+- Cloud app modularization on headless machine: the architecture is designed in a way that

 Unlike **[CloudRetro](https://github.com/giongto35/cloud-game)**, which is a Cloud Gaming service on Retro Game hosted by myself, CloudMorph generalizes the system to bring any offline Window application to Cloud.
 The deployment of system is aimed to be simple with concise techstack and codebase.
 Users can either spawn up a cloud service by themself or optionally attach your hosting to our infrastructure.
 My goal is to create a distributed cloud application system when someone can contribute their offline application on the platform and other people can consume it.